-Geoffrey Cowan is the Director of the Center on Communication Leadership and Policy.
+Geoffrey Cowan is the Director of the Center on Communication Leadership and Policy as well as a University Professor at the University of Southern California where he holds the Annenberg Family Chair in Communication Leadership.
 He has been an important force across a spectrum of communication and public policy arenas – as a lawyer, academic administrator, government official, best-selling author, distinguished professor, non-profit executive and Emmy Award-winning producer.
-He is the author of the new book Let the People Rule: Theodore Roosevelt and the Birth of the Presidential Primary (W.W.
-Norton & Co.), which was released in January 2016 and will be released in paperback in January 2017.
-Learn more about the book here.
+His most recent book is Let the People Rule: Theodore Roosevelt and the Birth of the Presidential Primary (W.W.
+Norton & Co.), which was released in January 2016.

 In 2010, the trustees of The Annenberg Foundation Trust at Sunnylands appointed Cowan to serve as the first president of the Trust, a role he served in until July 2016.
 He carried on the Annenberg legacy by developing Sunnylands into a world-class venue for important retreats for top government officials and leaders in the fields of law, education, philanthropy, the arts, culture, science and medicine.
 It has so far welcomed President Barack Obama on five separate occasions, including two historic summits with other world leaders: one with China’s President Xi Jinping in June 2013, and the other with King Abdullah II of Jordan in February 2014.
 In 2016, President Obama hosted the Association of Southeast Asian Nations at the site, where they released the Sunnylands Declaration.